 You can also teach your children to care for nature: plant a garden, water and tend to the plants.
 Build bird feeders and keep them filled with seeds then watch and listen to the birds.
 Here are a few more sensory experiences that you might find outdoors: build sand castles, make mud cakes, splash in water, smell crushed leaves, make flower chains, watch cloud formations, fly a kite…

 Children have an anxious concern for living beings, and the satisfaction of this instinct fills them with delight.
 It is therefore easy to interest them in taking care of plants and especially of animals.
 Nothing awakens foresight in a small child such as this.
-When he knows that animals have need of him, that little plants will dry up if he does not water them, he binds together with a new thread of love today’s passing moments with those of the morrow.” ~ Dr Maria Montessori
+When he knows that animals have need of him, that little plants will dry up if he does not water them, he binds together with a new thread of love today’s passing moments with those of the morrow.” ~ Maria Montessori

 With the help of their absorbent mind, the child will easily pick up on the many scientific principles hidden in nature…principles that simply cannot be learned through a screen or any other artificial source.
-If we want the best future for your children, give them the best opportunities to connect with nature.
+If you want the best future for your children, give them the best opportunities to connect with nature.

 The child who has felt a strong love for his surroundings and for all living creatures, who has discovered joy and enthusiasm in work, gives us reason to hope that humanity can develop in a new direction. ~ Maria Montessori